 The Audit Committee is composed of outside directors who are not officers or employees of the Company.
-Each of the present members of the Audit Committee is independent of management, as "independence" is presently defined under the existing listing standards of the New York Stock Exchange.
+In the business judgment of the Board, each of these directors is independent of management, as "independent" is presently defined under the existing listing standards of the New York Stock Exchange, because such director either does not have a business relationship with the Company or, if a business relationship with the Company exists, such relationship does not interfere with the director's exercise of independent judgment as a member of this committee.

-In addition, the Board has determined that each of Ms. Priest, Mr. Edison and Mr. Pittaway qualify as "audit committee financial experts" under the provisions of the Sarbanes-Oxley Act of 2002 and the rules of the Securities and Exchange Commission.
+In addition, the Board has determined that each of Ms. Priest, Mr. Edison and Mr. Pittaway qualify as "financial experts" under the provisions of the Sarbanes-Oxley Act of 2002 and the rules of the Securities and Exchange Commission.

-The Compensation Committee, comprised of independent directors Messrs.
+The Compensation Committee comprised of independent directors, Messrs.
 Pittaway (Chair), Humann, and Bernstein, reviews and recommends compensation of officers and directors, administers equity plans and reviews major personnel matters.
 For fiscal 2002, the Compensation Committee was comprised of Messrs.
 Levy and Bernstein.
 The Compensation Committee met three times during fiscal 2002.
 Attached to this Proxy Statement as Annex B is the original Charter adopted by the Compensation Committee in April 2003.

-The Nominating and Corporate Governance Committee comprised of independent directors Messrs.
+The Nominating and Corporate Governance Committee comprised of independent directors, Messrs.
 Edison (Chair), Humann, and Levy, was newly formed in March 2003 and therefore did not meet during fiscal 2002.
 The Nominating & Corporate Governance Committee is charged with establishing criteria for and nominating candidates for director of the Company as well as administering the overall corporate governance policies and philosophy of the Company.
 Attached to this Proxy Statement as Annex C is the original Charter adopted by the Nominating and Governance Committee in April 2003.